divacs/TaskFlow/README.md

 ## 📌 Notes

-This project was implemented with a focus on professional
+This project was implemented with a focus on professional standards:
-standards: - Repository pattern & Dependency Injection\
+- Repository pattern & Dependency Injection
-- N-tier architecture\
+- N-tier architecture
-- Clean separation of concerns\
+- Clean separation of concerns
-- Identity integration without scaffolding\
+- Identity integration without scaffolding
+- Email confirmation before login implemented for better security and reliability
 - Extensible design for future features (email, tests, UI improvements)

 ------------------------------------------------------------------------